singhmansi25/LetsGrowMore-Tasks/Task-2/README.md

 # Task-2
-## Exploratory Data Analysis on Terrorist Activities
+## Exploratory Data Analysis on Terrorist Activities using Terrorism DataSet.